unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 cd import
 ```

-This directory will be mounted into the Docker container in order to pass AWS credentials to the CloudWatch data collector without exposing them as environment variables.
+Mount this directory to the Docker container in order to pass AWS credentials to the CloudWatch data collector without exposing sensitive information as environment variables.

-Create an `aws.propeties` file in the `import` directory and replace `KEY` and `SECRET` with AWS Access Key ID and Secret Access Key respectively.
+Create an `aws.propeties` file in the `import` directory and replace `KEY` and `SECRET` with **AWS Access Key ID** and **Secret Access Key** respectively.

 ```sh
 accessKeyId=KEY
 secretAccessKey=SECRET
 ```

-Launch [ATSD sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) container on a Docker host:
+Launch the [ATSD sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) container on a Docker host:

 ```sh
 docker run -d -p 8443:8443 -p 9443:9443 -p 8081:8081 \